 Not only does a route server make it easier for networks to manage their peering arrangements, but it also makes it easier for new peers to start exchanging traffic at the exchange point, from day one.

-In Stockholm there are two separate route machines servers in Stockholm - one at each exchange point.
+In Stockholm there are two separate route machines servers in Stockholm - with one at each switch.
 Each route server is comprised of four logical internal routing exchange matrices - two VLANs times two network protocols (IPv4 and IPv6).
 On each peering IP address below, you will only see prefixes that result from other peering sessions on the same VLAN.

 Peering coordinates for the Stockholm IX route servers

 IPv4: 188.8.131.52 IPv6: 2001:7f8:d:fc::254

 vlan15 (MTU 1500):